 With the announcement of macOS Big Sur, Apple has retired Mac OS X (10) and replaced it with macOS 11.
 As the numeric change would suggest, this is the biggest change to macOS since Apple introduced Mac OS X roughly 20 years ago.
-Following a progression that we've seen in the last several years, macOS 11 is more like iOS than ever before.
 The system now resides on a cryptographically sealed "Signed System Volume".
 That seal can only be applied by Apple; ordinary copies of the System volume are non-bootable without Apple's seal.
-To create a functional copy of the macOS 11 System volume, we now have to either use Apple-proprietary tools to copy the system, or install macOS onto a backup.
+To create a functional copy of the macOS 11 System volume, we have to use an Apple tool to copy the system, or install macOS onto the backup.

 Does my CCC backup have to be bootable for me to restore data from it?

 No. Bootability is a convenience that allows you to continue working if your startup disk fails, but it is not required for restoring data from a CCC backup.
 You can restore individual folders and older versions of files (i.e. from snapshots) using CCC while booted from your production startup disk.
 CCC backups are also compatible with Migration Assistant, so you can use Migration Assistant to restore all of your data to a clean installation of macOS (e.g. on a replacement disk).

 After CCC has established an initial bootable backup, will it keep the destination System volume up to date?

 No. We would like to offer this functionality, but doing so involves a tradeoff that we think most users would find unacceptable.
 Due to an inflexibility in Apple's APFS replication utility (ASR), we can only update the destination System volume by cloning both the System and Data volumes together with ASR, and that involves erasing the destination.
 Doing so would remove all snapshots on the destination, and would take quite a bit longer than an ordinary incremental backup.